 MLS assimilated species are: O3, H2O, N2O, HNO3, HCl, ClO, CH3Cl and CO, i.e. the MLS species that do not need to be averaged before scientific use.
-BRAM outputs, for version r9718 Release 1, are the same species plus Cl2O2.
+BRAM outputs, for Release 2, are the abundance of assimilated species as well as Cl2O2.
+Also provided is the variability of the abundance of the species calculated from the standard deviation of the ensemble state of the EnKF system (not available for Cl2O2).
 The dataset is provided in NetCDF-CF files with one file per year and per constituents.
-Constituents abundance is given in volume mixing ratio (vmr or mol/mol) on the hybrid pressure grid of BASCOE.
-To allow conversion of vmr to number densities and/or transforming the vertical pressure grid into geopotential height, the ERA-Interim temperature and the Earth geopotential at the same resolution of BRAM are also available.
+Constituents abundance is given in volume mixing ratio (vmr or mol/mol) on the hybrid pressure grid of BASCOE with a frequency of 6 hours.
+To allow conversion of vmr to number density and/or transforming the vertical pressure grid into geopotential height, the ERA-Interim temperature and the Earth geopotential at the same resolution of BRAM are also available.